 Peggy Schoedinger is an instructor of Watsu® 1, 2 and 3 who has taught Watsu® since 1990 in aquatic therapy seminars on five continents.
 She has used Watsu® in thousands of hours of work on individuals with special needs.
 Ms. Schoedinger has contributed an expanded chapter on Watsu® for those with special needs in the third edition of the above-referenced book.

-As WATSU® becomes more widely known, and therapists are impressed by its benefits, more rehabilitation centers, clinics and hospitals are integrating the therapy into their practice.
+As WATSU® becomes more widely known and therapists are impressed by its benefits, more rehabilitation centers, clinics and hospitals are integrating this therapy into their practice.
 Some of the many populations who have benefited include those with:

 - Ankylosing Spondylitis

 - Chronic Pain